torgro/IdentityManager/README.md

 ## Operation validation

-This module will at some point be a requirement for my Operations Validation tests for Identity manager (part of my test initiave at https://github.com/torgro/PesterOperationTest)
+This module will at some point be a requirement for my Operations Validation tests for Identity manager (part of my test initiative at https://github.com/torgro/PesterOperationTest)

 ## Currently implemented Cmdlets

 Get-Cmdlets:

-* Get-IMObject
+* Get-IMObject:
 A generic cmdlet used by all of the Get-Cmdlets.
 It is responsible for running the core cmdlets in the IM snap-in
 * Get-IMObjectMember
 Used to list members of a group/set.
 It can list ComputedMembers or ExplicitMembers